MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-ReceiveConnector.md

 ## DESCRIPTION
 On Mailbox servers, you can create Receive connectors in the Front End Transport service, and the Transport (Hub) service.
 On Edge Transport servers, you can create Receive connectors in the Transport service.

-For more information about Receive connector usage types, permission groups, and authentication methods, see Receive connectors.
+For more information about Receive connector usage types, permission groups, and authentication methods, see Receive connectors (https://technet.microsoft.com/library/aa996395.aspx).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).